wonkyum-kim/Operating_System_Concepts/chapter 2/exercises_and_problems.md

 Three system calls (fork(), exec(), and wait()) form the core sequence used by a command interpreter or shell to start a new process on a UNIX system.

+# 2.4

+The purpose of system programs is to provide a convenient environment for program development and execution.

 # 2.5

 The main advantage of the layered approach is simplicity of construction and debugging.